leuryr/optimization-project/README.md

 Some useful tips to help you get started:

 1. Check out the repository
-2. To inspect the site, you can run a local server
+2. To inspect the site, you can run a local server using [Python](https://www.python.org/)

   ```bash
   $> cd /path/to/project-dist-folder